Master of Science

 The purpose behind the Applied Marketing Project is to enable students to apply knowledge and skills acquired throughout the course to an organisational issue or problem.
 This module serves as an integrating mechanism for all other modules as well as developing powers of analysis and evaluation and project management skills.
 This module follows on from the Marketing Analytics module that students undertook in order to develop the appropriate skills to complete an applied marketing project efficiently and effectively.

 Teaching is delivered via three day interactive workshops led by leading academics and supported by industry experts.
-This student-centred approach focuses on individual needs to deliver relevant up to date content that presents current business strategies.
-This interactive approach will allow you to be creative and innovative with solutions and engage in new business approaches.
+The student centred approach focuses on individual needs to deliver relevant up to date content that presents current business strategies.
+The interactive approach allows students to be creative and innovative with solutions and engage in new business approaches.

-Learning is inspired by thought provoking workshops that will immerse you in new ways of solving business problems relating to Marketing.
-You will have the opportunity to work in a virtual team with students from Finland and Germany to develop a new business idea.
+Learning is inspired by thought provoking workshops that immerse students in new ways of solving business problems relating to Marketing.
+Students will have the opportunity to work in a virtual team with students from Finland and Germany to develop a new business idea.
 The ideas will be presented to a panel of international business investors and academics.

 Assessment is 100% coursework and consists of live business cases within local businesses.
-You will deliver high impact business presentations to panels of marketers and industry experts that add direct value to the local business community.
-This innovative approach will allow you to grow professionally providing you with quality examples for graduate interviews.
+Students will deliver high impact business presentations to panels of marketers and industry experts that add direct value to the local business community.
+The innovative assessment strategies allow students to grow professionally within the marketing realm and provide quality success examples for graduate interviews after successful completion of the MSc programme.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.